 With these words and phrases, you can express your full range of emotions, from happy to angry.
 Learn these words, and you’ll be able to communicate more effectively in Japanese.

-Need help learning Japanese vocabulary?
+Need help learning hard Japanese words to say?
 Sign up for lessons with a private Japanese teacher!